 Time-and-a-half pay is a common expression referring to overtime pay wages.
 State laws normally require that employers pay hourly workers and nonexempt salary workers overtime pay when they work more than 40 hours in one week.
-Time-and-a-half is the common minimum pay required.
+Time-and-a-half is the common overtime pay rate.
 While calculating this amount for your gross income is quite simple, you should also factor in additional deductions that time-and-a-half pay can trigger on your paycheck.

 The Good News: Gross Income

 You can find an overtime calculator online, or work out the math yourself..
 You just multiply the standard wage times 1.5.
 For example, time and a half for $14 an hour is $21 per hour.
 Half of 14 is 7, so add the half to the regular hourly wage to calculate time and a half.